-|Mercury Products added this rebuilt 1000-ton press, along with a rebuilt 60-in.-wide-capacity feed line with 7.5-hp motor and five-roll straightener.
-The press rebuild, performed by Excel Machinery, St. Catharines, Ontario, Canada, included a clutch/brake overhaul, new counterbalance rods and seals, rebuilt slide overloads, a crown rebuild, upgraded controls and the addition of light curtains.
+|Mercury Products added this rebuilt 1000-ton press, along with a rebuilt 60-in.-wide-capacity feed line with 7.5-hp motor and five-roll straightener, to its Mexico plant in mid-2014.
+The press rebuild included a clutch/brake overhaul, new counterbalance rods and seals, rebuilt slide overloads, a crown rebuild, upgraded controls and the addition of light curtains.